 Fruits such as apples and oranges are a good idea for a short hike as they don’t bruise easily and are refreshing to sink your teeth into on a hot day.

 Bananas are also a great choice as they’re brimming with nutrients and their potassium will help you fight cramp.
 Again, these are tricky for long distant hikes as they don’t travel well.
 Better yet, mash some into your homemade flapjacks and you’ve got the ultimate hiking snack!

 Have you got any other favourite vegan food for adventure?
 Tell us in the comments at the bottom 🙂

 The Best Vegan Hiking Food for Adventure-Driven Herbivores

-At Veggie Vagabonds we pride ourselves on being expert vegan adventurers and can recommend these vegan-friendly snacks with confidence.
+At Veggie Vagabonds we pride ourselves on being expert vegan adventurers and can recommend these cruelty-free snacks with confidence.
 Tried and tested after years on the trail, on our Three Peaks Challenge by bike, along pilgrimages in Sri Lanka and now whilst we explore the Alps and surrounding peaks!